blbadger/blbadger.github.io/neural-networks.md

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_1.png)

 Let's see what happens when the network is applied to an image set without a clear difference between the 'Control' and experimental group (this time 'Snf7', named  after the protein depleted from these cells in this instance).
 After being blinded to the true classification labels, I correctly classified 71 % of images of this dataset.
 This is better than chance (50 % classification accuracy being that this is a balanced binary dataset) and how does the network compare?
 The average training run results in 62 % classification accuracy.
 We can see the results of one particular training run: the network confidently predicts the classification of nearly all images, but despite this confidence it is incorrect for many.
+Note that the confidence is a result of the use of softmax in the final layer.

 ![snf7 test accuracy]({{https://blbadger.github.io}}/neural_networks/nn_images_2.png)